 In addition to being the focus of a liberal arts education, a major or a minor in Spanish can be the basis for other career paths and graduate studies.
 Some of our recent graduates are on the mission field in Central America, working in medical interpretation, attending medical school, serving in ministry, and teaching in Arkansas, Texas, Asia and Europe.

 At Ouachita we believe that learning a foreign language and culture is, not only a ticket to better opportunities in the future, but more importantly a way to follow in Jesus’ steps: reaching out to, caring for, and loving the other.

-To earn a major in Spanish, you will complete twenty-four semester credit hours with twelve of those hours in the Jr./Sr. level including:
+To earn a major in Spanish, you will complete twenty-eight semester credit hours with twelve of those hours in the Jr./Sr. level including:

 See Catalog for full course descriptions.

 We also offer courses in German, Italian, Japanese, Latin and Russian.